tahaand28/Tahaweb/README.md

-# Tahaweb — Personal Portfolio
+# Tahaweb — Previous Personal Portfolio

-A modern and responsive personal portfolio website designed and developed from scratch to showcase my work, front-end skills, and selected projects.
+A modern and responsive personal portfolio website developed from scratch as an earlier version of my personal website.

 ## About the Project

+Tahaweb is a previous version of my personal portfolio, created to introduce myself, showcase my projects, and present my front-end development work.

-Tahaweb is my personal portfolio website, built from scratch with a focus on modern visual design, responsive layouts, smooth interactions, and optimized performance.
+The website was designed and developed from scratch with a focus on clean visual design, responsive layouts, smooth interactions, and attention to UI details.

-The website was designed to provide a clear and engaging way to introduce myself, present my projects, and showcase my approach to front-end development.

-Instead of relying on heavy frameworks, the project was developed with lightweight web technologies, giving me more control over the structure, styling, animations, and overall performance of the website.
+This project represents an earlier stage of my development journey and reflects my approach to building personal portfolio websites at that time.

 ## Key Features

 * Modern and minimal portfolio design
-* Fully responsive layout for desktop, tablet, and mobile
+* Responsive layout for desktop and mobile devices
 * Custom UI implementation from scratch
 * Smooth CSS animations and transitions
 * Interactive elements and dynamic behaviors
-* Optimized structure for better loading performance
 * Dedicated sections for personal information and projects
-* Mobile-friendly navigation and layouts
+* Mobile-friendly layouts
-* No heavy CSS framework dependency
+* Lightweight implementation without heavy CSS frameworks

 ## Technologies